deeputech/deeputech.github.io/_posts/2022-02-04-concurrency-in-modern-languages-final.md

 Since recommendations based on benchmarks are hot topics, I'll just share my observations, and you can make decisions yourself.

 - For the HTTP server benchmark using `wrk`, Go HTTP wins in request/sec, latency, and throughput, but it uses more memory and CPU than Rust.
 This might be because Go has one of the best built-in HTTP libraries, and it's extremely tuned for the best possible performance; hence it's not fair to compare that with the simple TCP implementations I did for Java and Rust.
-But you can compare it to Node.js and Deno as they also have standard HTTP libs that are used here for benchmarks.
+But you can compare it to Node.js and Deno as they also have standard HTTP libs that are used here for benchmarks. **Update**: I have now compared Go HTTP to Rust actix-web and Java Undertow, and surprisingly Undertow performs better and actix-web comes second.
+Probably a Go web framework, like Gin, will come closer to Undertow and actix-web.
 - The Go TCP version is a fair comparison to the Rust and Java implementations, and in this case, Both Java and Rust outperforms Go and hence would be logical to expect third party HTTP libraries in Rust and Java that can compete with Go and if I'm a betting person I would bet that there is a Rust library that can outperform Go.
 - Resource usage is a whole different story, Rust seems to use the least memory and CPU consistently in all the benchmarks, while Java uses the most memory, and Node.js multi-threaded version uses the most CPU.
 - Asynchronous Rust seems to perform worst than multi-threaded Rust implementations.